unnecessaryroughness/backtimer/README.md

 7.  "yes"
 8. "What is your next activity/ingredient?"
 9.  "abc"
-10. "And how long will xyz take to complete/cook?"
+10. "And how long will abc take to complete/cook?"
 11.  "mm minutes"
 12. "Ok.
 Would you like to add another activity/ingredient?"
 13.  "no"